 According to the ASSAP, people report a number of different types of activity that may indicate a ghost sighting.

-These shadowy figures take human form, but are often several feet tall or appear physically distorted in some way.
+These shadowy figures take human form, but they may be several feet tall or appear physically distorted in some way.
 They do not have discernible features or faces and appear as black humanoid figures in haunted locations.
 Shadow people tend to have a density that appears to be heavier than objects around them.

 Many people report encounters with individuals as solid as a living person.
 However, these figures may be dressed in period clothing, may speak in outdated language, or may engage in odd behavior such as disappearing or not speaking when spoken to.